Least Redundant Gated Recurrent Neural Network: Experimental study

 \subsection{Machine translation}

-Finally, we test the modules in the context of machine translation, using complex architectures.
-The task is based on datasets of pairs of corresponding Spanish/Portuguese/German and English sentences \citep{2020tatoeba,2020manythings}.
-We will call experiments based on subsequent pairs respectively ``Spa2Eng'', ``Por2Eng'', and ``Ger2Eng''.
-In all languages, we use tokens representing words, punctuation marks, \textit{sentence start}, and \textit{sentence end}.
-Each token is encoded as a single, unique number.
-The goal is to translate Spanish/Portuguese/German sentences into English ones using a~system with encoder-decoder architecture \cite{2014cho+3,2014cho+6,2014sutskever+2}.
-A~whole translator has encoder-decoder architecture.
-An~encoder is a~recurrent block.
-A~decoder is composed of a~recurrent block and a~layer with the softmax activation.
-Additionally, we use input and output embeddings of size 650.
-Parameters
+Next, we test the modules in the context of machine translation using recurrent architectures.
+The task is based on datasets of pairs of corresponding Spanish/Portuguese/German and English sentences \cite{2020tatoeba,2020manythings}.
+We will call experiments based on subsequent pairs ``Spa2Eng'', ``Por2Eng'', and ``Ger2Eng''.

-\paragraph{Results.} \Cref{tab:translation:res} contains the results of machine translation experiments.
-We observe that DMU, GRU, and LSTM yield similar results for all three language pairs.
-In terms of loss value, LSTM is the best module in the Spa2Eng and Ger2Eng cases in terms of loss value, while DMU achieves the best results for Por2Eng translation.
-In all three cases, RNN fares the worst in all three cases, with a significant difference between it and the other modules.
-Looking at the accuracies, we can conclude that LSTM scores best for all three language pairs.
-Machine translation is the only task in which LSTM outperforms both GRU and DMU.
+\paragraph{Results.} \Cref{tab:translation_acc:res} contains the results.
+DMU achieves a better perplexity score than RHN for all three language pairs at each depth of both networks except for Portuguese at depth 1.
+Additionally, both networks achieve the best results for a~depth of 1 or 2.
+Performance generally deteriorates with growing depth, significantly faster for RHN than for DMU.